University of Wisconsin-Parkside

-The campus contract administrator of University Dining Service is the Parkside Student Center Assistant Director – Operations.
-Questions, complaints, waivers or exceptions should be forwarded to the contract administrator for consideration and follow-up with the Parkside Student Center Director and contractor.
-The contracted right of first refusal is rarely waived and should only be requested where circumstances would indicate University Dining Service would not be able to for valid reasons not want to provide the desired service.
+The campus contract administrator of University Dining Service is the Student Center Director.
+Questions, complaints, waivers or exceptions should be forwarded to the contract administrator for consideration and follow-up with the contractor.
+The contracted right of first refusal is rarely waived and should only be requested where circumstances would indicate University Dining Service would not be able, for valid reasons, not want to provide the desired service.

 The objectives of this policy are:

 Internal groups are authorized to hold bake or food sales of Non-Potentially Hazardous Foods on campus in approved locations.
-Food that is sold or given away (e.g. Chili-Cook-off) requires approval from the Parkside Student Center Assistant Director – Operations and University Dining Service Director and must comply with all health and safety procedures.
+Food that is sold or given away (e.g. Chili-Cook-off) requires approval from the Student Center and University Dining Service Directors and must comply with all health and safety procedures.
 See Appendix A for additional guidelines.

 Any food that is donated for a University event must be in compliance with these polices and all health and safety procedures.
 Potentially hazardous foods will normally not be approved for acceptance.
-Approval will be given by the Parkside Student Center Assistant Director – Operations and University Dining Service Director.
+Approval will be given by the Student Center and University Dining Service Directors.

 Residence hall students may order food from off-campus delivery services for personal consumption within the residence halls (e.g. pizza delivery).

 Internal group is made up one or more of the following: administrative or academic units, University Recognized Student Organizations, or other recognized organizations that are directly related to the mission of the institution (e.g. Alumni Association, Parkside 200 Booster Club, UW-P Foundation Board, Governance groups).